rkg-37/Dog_Breed_Classifier/README.md

 Shell Script:
 This files help in batch processing i.e classifying images using different architecture using different models.
-This files execute using command: sh <file-name>.sh
+This files execute using command: sh file-name.sh
 On execution, outputs are saved in the txt file for different architecture.

   * run_models_batch.sh